 Named Weapon: Goemon has a legendary sword named Nagareboshi, which translates to "falling star".
 The metal came from the heavens.

-Nice Hat: Aside from Jigen's classic headgear, Lupin also wore a fedora once in the manga when not in disguise.
+Nice Hat: Aside from Jigen's classic headgear (with which he may sight along to get his Improbable Aiming Skills: the series has plenty of Series Continuity Error), Lupin has also worn fedoras in the manga when not in disguise.
 Also, many of the covers for the original manga series featured him in one.

 No Dialogue Episode: Chapter 89 of the original manga series went entirely without dialogue until the final page (possibly as a homage to cartoons like Tom and Jerry, which the author admits to being a fan of).
 The sequel series also did it, but in a much more serious way.